ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 with added FITC-inulin corrected for dilution factor, divided by the area under the curve.
 We have developed a tool to automate this calculation, which can be found at https://github.com/simecek/GFRcalc.

+All animal experiments were performed in accordance with the National Institutes of Health Guide for the Care and Use of Laboratory Animals (National Research Council) and were approved by The Jackson Laboratory’s Animal Care and Use Committee.